JimGrange/mixtur/README.md

     estimated probability of making a response to the target value—**p\_t**—which is simply 1-**p\_u**.

+#### Passing data to the fitting function

+The same function—**fit\_mixtur**—is used to fit both the two- and three-component mixture models.
+It accepts the following arguments (which we have seen before):

+  - **data:** A data frame containing the data that is to be modelled See the [data structure section](#data-structures-in-mixtur) for how this should be formatted.
+  - **components:** A numeric value indicating whether the two-component or three-component mixture model should be fitted to the data.
+  - **unit:** A character variable indicating the unit of measurement in the data. **mixtur** accepts units in degrees (1-360), degrees\_180 capped at 180 (1-180), and radians (either 0-2PI or -PI to PI).
+    Defaults to “degrees”.
+  - **id\_var:** A character variable indicating the column name that codes for participant identification.
+Defaults to “id”.
+  - **response\_var:** A character variable indicating the column name that codes for participants’ responses.
+Defaults to “response”.
+  - **target\_var:** A character variable indicating the column name that codes for the target value.
+Defaults to “target”.
+  - **set\_size\_var:** If set size was manipulated, a character variable indicating the column name that codes for the set size.
+    Defaults to NULL.
+  - **conditon\_var:** If an additional condition was manipulated, a character indicating the column name that codes for this condition.
+    Defaults to NULL.

 As the two-component model does not take into account non-target responses (cf., the three-component model), the user’s data frame does not need to include non-target values.

+Here’s an example of fitting the two-component model to Bays et al.’s (2009) data, where there was a set size manipulation, and a condition manipulation of “delay”:

 ``` r